chris-belcher/electrum-personal-server/README.md

 addresses, and therefore don't reveal to anyone else which bitcoin addresses they are interested in.

+Before Electrum Personal Server, there was no easy way to connect a hardware wallet to a full node.

 For a longer explaination of this project, see the [mailing list email](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2018-February/015707.html) and [bitcointalk thread](https://bitcointalk.org/index.php?topic=2664747.msg27179198).
 See also the Bitcoin Wiki [pages](https://en.bitcoin.it/wiki/Clearing_Up_Misconceptions_About_Full_Nodes) on [full nodes](https://en.bitcoin.it/wiki/Full_node).